aosobu/kwiklogistics/README.md

 - The default state of newly registered drone is IDLE
 - The default state of a newly registered medication order is IDLE
 - The minimum battery capacity of a drone is 1 percent

+##Testing
+ Drone with serial number, XVH5547674734UTPO, is loaded at start up.
+ (use same serial number above to test for loaded medications for a given drone)

+To simulate loading a drone with low battery capacity use serial number XVH5547674736UTPO

+The remaining drones are defaulted to idle

+To load a drone hit the url localhost:9092/kwiklogisics/drone/load with the serial numbers XVH5547674738UTPO